7 Types Of Roofing In 2025 (Lifespan, Costs Per Sq Ft)

 Another great thing about rubber is that it is easy and very cheap to patch or repair the roof if it ever is punctured or begins to leak.

-Cost: The cost of rubber roofing is competitive at roughly $6.25 – $8.25 per square foot installed.
+Cost: The cost of rubber roofing is competitive at roughly $4 to $8 per square foot installed.

-Lifespan: Rubber roofing technology is continuing to get better, and because of that, they are now often rated to last at least 50 years on the high-end.
+Lifespan: Rubber roofing technology is continuing to get better, and because of that, they are now often rated to last around 30 to 50 years.

 Things To Consider When Choosing A Roofing Material